Skip to Content

 None

-Provides a study of the history, anthropology, and culture of food and beverage.
+Provides a study of the history, anthropology and culture of food and beverage.
 This class includes an overview of the subject of wine, from vineyard to bottle and bottle to table.
 A basic understanding of the general principles of wine pairing and wine service is presented as well.
-This is a 45-hour lecture course.
+45 hours of lecture are required.

 Prerequisite(s):